CCDirectLink/CCdiscord/README.md

-Copy the discord and mod-require-fix folder into `assets/mods/` You need an up to date version of nw
+Download a release and extract into `assets/mods/`
+You need an up to date version of nw